-Brief: AMRAAM is an active radar-guided, medium-range, supersonic air-to-air missile.
+Brief: AMRAAM is an active, radar-guided, medium-range, supersonic air-to-air missile.
 It is a joint USAF-Navy follow-on to the AIM-7 Sparrow with launch-and-maneuver capability.
 The AIM-120B is an upgraded, reprogrammable variant of the original missile.
-The AIM-120C incorporates smaller control surfaces for internal carriage on F-22 and F-35 and a high angle off-boresight (HOBS) launch capability.
+The AIM-120C incorporates smaller control surfaces for internal carriage on F-22 and F-35 and a highangle off-boresight (HOBS) launch capability.
 AIM-120D offers improved range, GPS-assisted guidance, updated data links, and jam resistance, in addition to greater lethality.
 Ongoing upgrades will further enhance weapon performance and electronic protection.
-The second phase of the AIM-120D System Improvement Program (SIP II) completed operational testing and will be fielded in 2020.
-Cybersecurity testing was concluded in mid-2019.
-FY20 funds procure 414 AIM-120D missiles.
+The second phase of the AIM-120D System Improvement Program (SIP II) completed operational testing and was fielded in 2020.
+SIP III entered operational testing in 2021 and is planned for fielding in 2022 to keep pace with emerging threats.
+Ongoing development also includes Form, Fit, and Function (F3R) mods and replacing obsolete electronic elements.
 In 2019, USAF announced it is developing the AIM-260 Joint Air Tactical Missile (JATM) with the Navy to replace AMRAAM with a longer-range, more capable weapon to counter high-end threats.
+An AIM-120 successfully using passive infrared search and track (IRST) in-lieu of radar to hit an airborne target, Aug.
+5, 2021.
+FY22 funds procure 168 AIM-120D missiles.